fusion809/fusion809.github.io-old3/_drafts/2017-GAMES/runescape.md

 ### Packaging details
 #### Java
 The Java client is far easier to use on Linux and it supports at least x86 and x86_64 Linux (as opposed to NXT which only supports x86_64).
-One method is to go to [www.runescape.com/game-applet](https://www.runescape.com/game-applet) in a Java-compatible web browser like Mozilla Firefox and play the game.
+One method is to go to [www.runescape.com/game-applet](https://www.runescape.com/game-applet) in a Java-compatible web browser like the long-term supported releases of Mozilla Firefox (version 52 and later of Firefox **do not** support Java) and play the game.
 Alternatively, one can use the [Unix RuneScape Client](https://github.com/HikariKnight/rsu-client) (RSU) for which there is a cross-distribution installer.

 #### NXT
 Its installed size on Linux is approximately 8 MB, although it is worthwhile noting that the client downloads an awful lot of data (~3.4 GB for myself as of 2 May 2017) to a folder in the user home directory called `Jagex`.
 Here is what `equery` has to say about the `games-rpg/runescape-launcher` package's installed size: